The Dangers of Xarelto and New Blood Thinners

 Update: Latest Developments In The Xarelto Case

-Janssen Pharmaceuticals (a subsidiary of Johnson & Johnson) and Bayer worked together to develop and market a drug that they saw a great financial opportunity in since millions of Americans use blood thinners each year.
-It is reported that together in 2015 Johnson & Johnson and Bayer sold about $2 billion worth of Xarelto, and in the first quarter of 2016, the drug had reportedly earned more than $567 million.
+Janssen Pharmaceuticals (a subsidiary of Johnson & Johnson) and Germany-based, Bayer worked together to develop and market a drug that they saw a great financial opportunity in since millions of Americans use blood thinners each year.
+It is reported that together in 2015 Johnson & Johnson and Bayer sold about $2 billion worth of Xarelto, and in 2016 it earned more than $3.2 billion in sales.

-As of May of 2017, more than 15,000 lawsuits have been filed against the manufacturer.
+As of January 2018, more than 21,000 lawsuits have been filed against the manufacturer.

 What Are Medical Professionals Saying?